 What our clients say

-Pet Travel regulations enable you to avoid putting your cat or dog into quarantine when you travel to certain countries (most countries in Western Europe & Scandinavia).
-To qualify for exemption from quarantine, you must meet various conditions relating to your pet´s health.
+Pet Travel regulations enable you to avoid putting your pet dog, cat or ferret into quarantine when you travel to certain countries.
+To qualify for exemption from quarantine, you must meet various conditions relating to your pets health.

 - take your pet for a health check by your vet in advance of your journey.
 Get advice from your vet on pregnant animals.